gnosis/dex-research/dFusion/dFusionSpec.md

 }
 ```

-Then any significantly bonded party can incorporate these bundled exit requests into the current balanceHash by calling the following function:
+Then any significantly bonded party can incorporate these bundled exit requests into the current stateRH by calling the following function:

 ```
 Function incorporateWithdrawals(uint blockNr, bytes32 oldBalanceHash, bytes32 newBalanceHash,bytes32 withdrawalAmounts)